The axiom system of classical harmony

 Each time the process restarts, the endpoint of the current $V$ is the endpoint of $U_k$ for a $k$ larger by at least 1 than the one in the previous turn.
 This ensures that the process is finite, further the number of turns is not more than $n$: when $\sup V=\sup \mathrm{Dom}~M$ holds, the process is finished.
-The intervals given by the process show that $M$ is correctable: the intervals with an odd index are intervals with key and the ones with an even index contain modulation from the previous interval's key to the following one's.
+The intervals given by the process show that $M$ is correctable: the intervals with an odd index are intervals where $M$ has a key and the ones with an even index contain modulation from the previous interval's key to the following one's.
 Thus, each point of $\mathrm{Dom}~M \setminus A(M)$ has a classical neighbourhood containing $B(M)$.
-This finishes the proof.~~~~~~~~~~~~~~~~$\square$